Communicating Deadlines

 To do this:

-- When you’re ready to remove the message, follow all of the same steps and choose “Delete”, type in your message to delete.
+• When you’re ready to remove the message, follow all of the same steps and choose “Delete”, type in your message to delete.
+Preview for accuracy.
 Choose Apply.

 Customers don’t always read descriptions or these notices that we’ve put all over for them, so the most effective option is probably to send an automated reply message stating that the order will be received after the holiday and they have 24 hours to cancel.

-In reality, this is a short term problem and eventually the ship by date will be the ultimate indicator.
+In reality, this is a short term problem and eventually the ship by date in the listing will be the ultimate indicator for your customer.
+(That may also be when the messages start.)

 I still see multiple messages in my future.
 I don’t offer Priority shipping so I’m going to have to field that question anyway.
-My message to my customers will include a short (24 hours) option to cancel, and state that without a response I will fulfill the order without the Christmas delivery.
+My message to my customers will include a short (24 hours) option to cancel, and state that without a response I will fulfill the order without the expectation of Christmas delivery.
+And it is helpful to remember that delivery is never really guaranteed by the carrier.

 If you find that you’re recreating messages (and so that you don’t have to type or copy/paste your message over and over), you might want to try to make some time to save and re-use a template that answers regularly asked questions.
 This Etsy page will walk you through creating saved replies.